destenson/Janix-ai--mcp-validator/mcp_testing/README.md

        return True, "Test passed"
    ```
 3. Add the test to the `TEST_CASES` list at the end of the file

+### Adding Specification Coverage Tests

+1. Identify requirements from the specification (MUST, SHOULD, MAY statements)
+2. Implement a test for each requirement following the pattern in `specification_coverage.py`
+3. Update the `get_specification_coverage` function with accurate counts of tested requirements

 ### Supporting New Protocol Versions